AlgebraicJulia/Catlab.jl/README.md

 normal form, with respect to several important doctrines, such as the doctrine of categories and the doctrine of symmetric monoidal categories.

-## What is Catlab not?
+### What is it not?

-Catlab is *not* currently any of the following, although we do not rule that it could eventually evolve in these directions.
+Catlab is *not* currently any of the following things, although we do not rule out that it could eventually evolve in these directions.

 **Automated theorem prover**: Although there is some overlap between computer algebra systems and automated theorem provers, Catlab cannot be considered a